 The following resources on Secondary Traumatic Stress were developed by the NCTSN.

-Provides community violence workers with information about secondary traumatic stress (STS).
+Offers child-serving professionals information about secondary traumatic stress (STS).

 Identifies the core competencies that STS-informed supervisors in any discipline should have.
 This fact sheet defines terms, outlines benchmarks for each competency, and offers supervisors guidance on ways...